Akryum/peeky/docs/guide/index.md

 ## Terminal only

-To run all the tests with the UI, you can run the `test` script:
+To run all the tests without the UI, you can run the `test` script:

 ```shell
 npm run test